dalthunter/dalthunter/README.md

 🔗 [Scattered Spider Report](Adversary_Report_Scattered_Spider.pdf)

-Note: Internal figure hyperlinks may not function correctly within GitHub’s embedded PDF preview.
-For full interactive functionality, including clickable figure references and internal navigation, select “Download raw file” and open the PDF in a local PDF viewer such as Adobe Acrobat or a compatible browser-based reader.
+Note: Figure hyperlinks may not work in GitHub’s PDF preview.
+For full clickable navigation, “Download raw file” and open it in a local viewer.

 Additional intelligence reports and adversary research will continue to expand over time.